red-hat-data-services/setup-rhoai/README.md

-# setup-rhods
+# Install OpenShift AI dev build using a brew index image
+* Make sure you have the "oc" cli installed
+* Make sure you are logged in to the cluster from the cli as an admin
-* uninstall ODH first if it is installed (just uncomment the first line in setup_rhods.sh)
+* Uninstall Openshift AI first if it is installed (just uncomment the first line in setup_rhods.sh)
-* update brew token at this location - ~/.ssh/.brew_token
+* Store the brew token in a file at this location - ~/.ssh/.brew_token
-* update the desired index image in config/catalogsource.yaml
+* Update the required index image in config/catalogsource.yaml as the value of "spec.image" field
-* run setup_rhods.sh
+* Run setup_rhods.sh